 The jobs to be done framework explained

 Let's start with a short jobs-to-be-done explanation: The job-to-be-done (JTBD) theory is a simple, yet powerful way of identifying real opportunities (or customer jobs) for outcome driven innovation through products or services in the market.
 A JTBD describes what the target customer is aiming to achieve to reach a certain desired state.
-This statement can then be used to inform product strategy and product design.
+This statement can then be used to inform product strategy and your product UI/UX design.

 Jobs to be done theory